Odicci Alexander

-Odicci Alexander (born April 2, 1998) is an American professional softball player for the Bandits of the Athletes Unlimited Softball League (AUSL).
+Odicci Patrice Alexander (born April 2, 1998) is an American professional softball player for the Chicago Bandits of the Athletes Unlimited Softball League (AUSL).
 She was the starting pitcher for James Madison University from 2017 to 2021, leading the team to their first-ever Women's College World Series in 2021 and making it to the semi-finals.
 After the 2021 season, Alexander was named Softball America Pitcher of the Year and was also nominated for an ESPY Award for best female college athlete.
 She most recently played in the Athletes Unlimited Softball where she won the 2023 championship as the top individual points leader.

 Early life

 Alexander grew up in Boydton, Virginia, and was raised by her grandparents.
 Her older brother, Isiah Maurice, played college basketball for Kansas State from 2016 to 2017.
 Alexander started playing softball at the age of 7 and taught herself how to pitch.
 She attended Park View High School, where she earned Second Team All-State honors as a sophomore.
 She was an accidental recruit, when then-James Madison Softball coach Mickey Dean attended one of her high school games in 2014 eyeing the pitcher on the other team but ended up offering Alexander a scholarship to JMU.
 Alexander also played for the Beverly Bandits club softball team.